 Each time a cell divides, it makes a copy of the nuclear DNA and a little bit of the telomere is lost.
-When DNA replicates, it can’t replicate the very end part of the chromosome, where the telomere is located.
+When DNA replicates, it gets copied all the way down the long strand, but… it can’t replicate the very end part of the chromosome, where the telomere is located.

-Eventually, the telomere is shortened so much that it signals to the cell to stop dividing.
-Not enough telomere is left to protect the end of the chromosome from being lost when replicating.
-This then prompts the cell to either be destroyed through apoptosis or the cell becomes senescent.
+Eventually, the telomere shortens so much that it signals the cell to stop dividing.
+Not enough of the remaining telomere can protect the end of the chromosome from being lost when replicating.

 Adult stem cells, also called somatic stem cells, are cells that can become different types of cells.